ibm-cloud-docs/EventStreams/eventstreams145.md

 where CIDR1, 2 are IP addressess of the form ww.xx.yy.zz

-NB:  If the private endpoint is enabled via CLI, then next time when updating private IP whitelist, --service-endpoints private can be omitted.
+Note that if the private endpoint is enabled via CLI, next time when updating private IP whitelist, `--service-endpoints private` can be omitted.

-NB:  Switching IP Whitelists will disable any whitelisted IP address not in the new list.
+Switching IP allowlists will disable any whitelisted IP address not in the new list.
 Applications accessing the cluster from those addresses will lose access to the cluster.

 ## How to check if instance update is completed
 {: #check_endpoints}

-Typically we would expect the above updates to take less than an hour.
-To check status use the following command
+Typically, the above updates take less than an hour.
+To check status use the following command:

 ```
 ibmcloud resource service-instance <instance-name>